Got an itch that you just can’t scratch?

 Regular soap may have become too harsh or drying for your skin.
 Try replacing your soap with a mild cleanser or a sensitive option.

-If you are still concerned, see a specialist.
+If you are still concerned, talk to your GP.

 Shah, M. G. and H. I. Maibach (2001).
 “Estrogen and skin.
 An overview.”
 Am J Clin Dermatol 2(3): 143-150.